Casita Travel Terms and Conditions

 Article 22, paragraph 1

-The Disputes Committee will issue a ruling under the conditions laid down in the relevant regulations.
-The decision of the Disputes Committee will be binding on the parties.
-A fee is payable for the handling of a dispute.
+The Disputes Committee will issue a ruling under the conditions set out in the relevant regulations.
+The Disputes Committee's decision will be binding on the parties.
+A fee is payable for handling a dispute.

 Article 22, paragraph 3

-All rights of claim shall lapse two years after the end of the stay/trip or, if the trip did not take place, two years after the original departure or arrival date.
+All rights of action expire two years after the end of the stay/trip or, if the trip did not take place, two years after the original departure or arrival date.

 Article 22, paragraph 4

-If the Tenant does not wish to make use of the binding advice procedure referred to in the previous paragraph, they have the right to turn to the competent Dutch court.
+If the Tenant does not wish to use the binding advice procedure referred to in the previous paragraph, they have the right to appeal to the competent Dutch court.

 Article 22, paragraph 5

-All legal relationships and agreements to which Casita is a party are governed exclusively by Dutch law, if an obligation is performed in whole or in part abroad or if the party involved in the legal relationship is domiciled there.
+All legal relationships and agreements to which Casita is a party are exclusively governed by Dutch law, even if an obligation is performed in whole or in part abroad or if the party involved in the legal relationship resides there.
 The applicability of the Vienna Sales Convention is excluded.

 Article 22, paragraph 6

-Casita is affiliated with the travel industry organisation ANVR and is therefore committed to taking measures in the areas of transport, accommodation and entertainment.
+Casita is a member of the travel industry organization ANVR and is therefore committed to taking appropriate measures in the areas of transport, accommodation, and entertainment.

-Whether it's holidays where you enjoy unspoilt nature, experience local culture, meet new people or taste delicious local cuisine, we work together with all ANVR members on the “Better holidays” programme to create holidays that provide better places and more beautiful experiences, both now and in the future.
-For you as a traveller, but also for the people who live at the holiday destination.
+Whether it concerns holidays where you enjoy unspoiled nature, experience local culture, meet new people, or sample delicious local dishes; Together with all ANVR members, we work with the "Better Holidays" program to create holidays that will provide better places and more enjoyable experiences, both now and in the future.
+This applies to you as a traveler, but also to the people who live at your destination.

-The ANVR wants to actively contribute to a better environment.
-That is why it participates in “plastic-free” and “animal-friendly” holidays, is committed to reducing and offsetting its carbon footprint, and attaches great importance to corporate social responsibility.
+The ANVR actively contributes to a better environment.
+That's why it supports, among other things, "plastic-free" and "animal-friendly" holidays, is committed to reducing and offsetting the carbon footprint, and prioritizes corporate social responsibility.

 Article 24 Privacy Policy and Cookie Policy

-Casita considers privacy important.
-That is why Casita has a Privacy and Cookie Policy.
-Our Privacy Policy explains how Casita protects your privacy when you use our Website.
+Casita values your privacy.
+Therefore, Casita has a Privacy and Cookie Policy.
+Our Privacy Policy explains how Casita protects your privacy when you use our website.
 We also explain how Casita handles personal data.
-The Privacy Policy can be found at the bottom of the website.
+You can find the Privacy Policy at the bottom of the website.

-Our Cookie Policy explains what types of cookies we use.
+Our Cookie Policy explains which types of cookies we use.
 You can also adjust your cookie settings there.
-Our Cookie Policy can be found at the bottom of the Website.
+You can find our Cookie Policy at the bottom of the website.

 Article 25, paragraph 1

-If there is any uncertainty regarding the interpretation of one or more provisions of these General Terms and Conditions, the interpretation shall be based on the actual intention of these provisions.
+If there is any ambiguity regarding the interpretation of one or more provisions of these General Terms and Conditions, the interpretation must be based on the actual intention of these provisions.

 Article 25, paragraph 2

-If one or more of the provisions of these General Terms and Conditions or any other agreement with Casita should be in conflict with any applicable and mandatory law, the provision in question will lapse and will be replaced by a new, legally permissible and comparable provision to be determined by Casita.
-If one or more provisions of these General Terms and Conditions are declared wholly or partially invalid by a court ruling, this shall not affect the validity of the other provisions of these General Terms and Conditions.
+If one or more provisions of these General Terms and Conditions or any other agreement with Casita conflict with any applicable and mandatory law, the provision in question will lapse and be replaced by a new, legally permissible, and comparable provision to be determined by Casita.
+If one or more provisions of these General Terms and Conditions are declared invalid in whole or in part by a court ruling, this will not affect the validity of the remaining provisions of these General Terms and Conditions.

 Article 25, paragraph 3

-Casita is entitled to transfer its rights and obligations relating to the services offered by Casita, including the Website, to third parties and to have these services performed and offered by third parties.
-If and insofar as Casita makes use of external parties and personal data is provided to these parties, Casita guarantees that the same agreements apply in the relationship with these parties as those included in its Privacy Policy.
+Casita is entitled to transfer its rights and obligations regarding the services offered by Casita, including the Website, to third parties and to have third parties perform and offer these services.
+If and to the extent that Casita uses external parties and personal data is provided to these parties, Casita guarantees that the same agreements as set out in its Privacy Policy apply to the relationship with these parties.